mohammed-uzair/almarai-easy-pick/README.md

 An initiavitive to reduce paper consumption and making picking products a fun task :)

 ## Features
-  * Followa Material Design guidelines[MaterialIo]
+  * Follows [Material Design Guidelines]
   * Uses multiple themes(Light, Dark & Night)
   * Has support to 16 languages from in app using MachineLearning(English - ForeginLanguage)
   * Provides graphical view of the papers saved

 ## Libraries